 This part should more accurately be called “Good parts about having a GOOD job.”

-However if you’re something like a highly paid engineer or software developer or sales person…..life probably isn’t THAT bad!
+However if you’re highly paid engineer and you’re making a great salary…..life probably isn’t THAT bad!

 A steady job can provide you all sorts of sweet stuff:

 - You show up from 9-5 and take home a check.